opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

 ## Configuring the Bottom Camera

-Before calibration, the bottom camera and exposure must be set up properly.
+Before calibration, the bottom camera and exposure must be set up properly. **We will use a nozzle tip above the bottom camera to properly adjust the exposure**.

-1. **Remove Lens Caps**
+1. **🚨 Remove Lens Caps 🚨**
-    * Ensure both the **top and bottom cameras** are uncovered.
+    * ⚠️ Ensure both the **top and bottom cameras** have their lens caps removed.
      ![Lens cap locations](../5-mm-per-pixel/images/remove-lens-caps.webp)
 <br/><br/>